Caring or supporting a person in the Flynn Unit

-With the consent of the person you care for, it is hoped relevant discussions and clear communication between clinician, person and carer about ongoing treatment is provided.
-This is a vital component in the care process and helping you to best support the person in your care.
+We hope you and the person you care for receive clear communication about treatment.
+This is vital to helping you support the person in your care.
 You may, as a carer, be invited to participate in the development of care plans to facilitate their recovery.

-It is the Latrobe Regional Hospital Mental Health Service (LRHMHS) policy to search all bags and belongings in the inpatient environment.
+It is our policy to search all bags and belongings in the inpatient environment.